-The black or opaque effect on the metal in addition to the increase in surface resistance to corrosion is also an aesthetic value that is often used on knife blades.
+The black or matte effect on the metal in addition to the increase in surface resistance to corrosion is also an aesthetic value that is often used on knife blades.

-It is a personal taste but in recent years many makers have tried to darken their blades both at the artisanal and industrial level.
+It is a personal taste but in recent years many makers have tried to darken their blades both at an artisanal and industrial level.

-Usually this process can take place in two ways, burning to:
+Usually this process can take place in two ways, burnishing to:

-- Cold or Chemistry (with commercially sold products such as The Ballsitol Brunitore Kit),
+- Cold or Chemical (with products sold commercially such as the Ballsitol Burnisher Kit),

 - or Hot.

-In this post we go to see how to make hot burner home made or DIY.
+In this post we are going to see how to do hot burnishing home made or DIY.

-Attention!!
-THAT THIS PROCEDURE POSES RISKS TO THE PERSON AND THAT IT MUST BE DONE SAFELY.
+ATTENTION!!
+THAT THIS PROCESS INVOLVES RISKS FOR THE PERSON AND THAT IT MUST BE DONE SAFELY.

-Caustic soda: sodium hydroxide, NaOH chemical formula, you buy at the supermarket as caustic soda.
+Caustic Soda: Sodium hydroxide, chemical formula NaOH, you buy at the supermarket as caustic soda.

 It should be handled with gloves and glasses because it is caustic, dissolved in water develops heat.

-Potassium nitrate: or potassium nitrate formula chimina KNO3, you buy at the agrarian consortium, it is a fertilizer is definitely sold in 50 kg bags, or in the swells of food products in pound bags.
+Potassium nitrate: or potassium nitrate chemical formula KNO3, you buy it at the agricultural consortium, it is a fertilizer is certainly sold in bags of 50 kg, or in the wholesale of food products in kilo bags.